-For six years Myong Sool Chang worked under the everchanging attitudes of leadership in the Korean Society of New England.
+For six years Jang Myeong Sul worked under the everchanging attitudes of leadership in the Korean Society of New England.
 As a member of the New England Korean news team he endured biannually elected presidents, who each had different priorities.

-“It was time to change,” Chang explained.
+“It was time to change,” Jang explained.
 He needed a new beginning.
-When Chang’s time at the New England Korean news team concluded in 2005, he began his “one man show.”
+When Jang’s time at the New England Korean news team concluded in 2005, he began his “one man show.”
 The support and comfort of a larger society immediately perished, and he could depend only on himself.
-Chang took on the roles of writer, editor, designer and distributor of Boston Korea all by himself.
+Jang took on the roles of writer, editor, designer and distributor of Boston Korea all by himself.

-With international students continuously flowing into Boston’s schools, Chang’s articles now have a specific section targeting the younger population.
-Compared to the Korean student population in Boston in 2014, when Korean university students peaked, Chang estimates in 2020 the numbers are down 20-30%.
-Despite the declining numbers of Korean students, Chang never fails to update his readers on domestic stories back home.
-“I want my readers feeling Boston can be like home,” Chang stated.
+With international students continuously flowing into Boston’s schools, Jang’s articles now have a specific section targeting the younger population.
+Compared to the Korean student population in Boston in 2014, when Korean university students peaked, Jang estimates in 2020 the numbers are down 20-30%.
+Despite the declining numbers of Korean students, Jang never fails to update his readers on domestic stories back home.
+“I want my readers feeling Boston can be like home,” Jang stated.

-“My readers are top priority” claimed Chang proudly.
+“My readers are top priority” claimed Jang proudly.